Wah Taj!

 18 Responses to “Wah Taj!”

-1. kaush Says:
+1. kaush says:

 me first! amen to everything you said!
 I did see the final moments when Taj was being awarded!
 I am glad for the international attention it will get, but the people of Agra also need to realize their role in this world heritage site.